-The application and admission process for veterans is a bit more involved than for the typical student, but our Veterans Affairs Office is eager to guide you.
+The application and admission process for veterans is a bit more involved than for the typical student, but our Veterans Services Office is eager to guide you.
 We'll ensure you don't miss out on any opportunities specific to veterans from GI Bill benefits to the Yellow Ribbon Program to D'Youville-specific grants.
 Use the following section to explore your benefits.

 Veteran and Veteran Dependent Benefits